Compare ETS

 Borrowing is not allowed.

-QUALITATIVE LIMIT: Currently, offset credits originating from projects carried out according to one of six compliance offset protocols are accepted as compliance instruments:
+QUALITATIVE LIMIT: Currently, offset credits originating from projects carried out according to one of the following six compliance offset protocols are accepted as compliance instruments:

-Compliance offset credits issued by jurisdictions linked with California (i.e., Québec) are eligible to be used to satisfy a California entity’s compliance obligation, subject to the quantitative limits described below.
+Compliance offset credits issued by jurisdictions linked with California (i.e., Québec) are eligible, subject to the quantitative limits described below.

 To ensure environmental integrity, California’s compliance offset program has incorporated the principle of buyer liability.
 The state may invalidate an offset credit that is later determined not to have met the requirements of its compliance offset protocol due to double counting, over-issuance, or regulatory non-conformance.
 The entity that surrendered the offset credit for compliance must then substitute a valid compliance instrument for the invalidated offset credit.